Jesuitman/m2-travel-tracker/README.md

 Testing is a crucial aspect of this project, with an emphasis on testing pure functions and covering various test cases.
 Additionally, accessibility is a key focus, with the aim of achieving a near-perfect score on the Lighthouse Accessibility Audit.
 This Travel Tracker application offers a comprehensive solution for travelers and travel agencies to efficiently manage and track trips, promoting a seamless and user-friendly travel planning experience.

 ## 💻 Installation instructions
-1. Clone the project from my github
+1. Clone the project from my github.
-2. Clone down the API from this link: https://github.com/turingschool-examples/travel-tracker-api
+2. Clone down the API from this link: https://github.com/turingschool-examples/travel-tracker-api.
-3. Open terminal and run `git clone` followed by the links you get from both clone links on Github
+3. Open terminal and run `git clone` followed by the links you get from both clone links on Github.
-4. Navigate to the file directory where travel tracker was cloned into and run npm install
+4. Navigate to the file directory where travel tracker was cloned into and run npm install.
 5. Run npm start on the travel tracker.
-6. Copy the link that it gives yo utaht should look something like `http://localhost:8080/`
+6. Copy the link that it gives you that should look something like `http://localhost:8080/`.
 7. It should display the project but not be able to do anything.
-This is normal
+This is normal.
-8. Run npm install on the API directory
+8. Run npm install on the API directory.
-9. Run npm start in the API directory
+9. Run npm start in the API directory.
 10. Navigate back to the 8080 link and you should see that the project is working upon logging in!

 ## 📷 Preview of App